microsoftgraph/msgraph-beta-sdk-dotnet/README.md

 </Reference>
 ```

-If your project uses a PackageReference to reference this library, you'll need to specify the dll alias like this (this is a workaround):
+If your project (.csproj) uses a PackageReference element to reference the Microsoft.Graph.Beta library, you'll need to specify the DLL alias within the <Aliases> element.
+Again, we suggest that you use the BetaLib alias, although any alias will do:

 ```
   <Target Name="ChangeAliasesOfStrongNameAssemblies" BeforeTargets="FindReferenceAssembliesForReferences;ResolveReferences">